esahxkesah/webapp-group1-pawrescue/README.md

 ## Project System Captured

 ## Challenges & Difficutlties
-1) Trying to figure out out how to use github so that the work can be compiled.
+1) Figuring out out how to use GitHub so that the work can be compiled.
 2) Separating the page for staff and members.
-3)
+3) To choose a time when every member is available for a meeting.

 ## References